IceLuna/Eagle/docs/source/latest_release.rst

 13. Now there's a pop-up when you want to open a blank scene.

 14. Eco Rendering mode.
-When enabled, the scene won't be rendered if the window is not in focus.
+When enabled, the scene won't be rendered if the OS window is not in focus.
 It can be changed in `Editor Preferences` panel.

+15. Simulation termination key.
+In `Editor Preferences` panel, you can specify an additional key that will terminate game-simulation.

+16. Now the editor displays if a transform is relative.

 Other changes
 -------------